Who are the professors ?

 .............................................

-Denis Cogneau is a professor at the Paris School of economics (PSE) and senior research fellow at the French Research Institute for Development, IRD, and at Ecole des Hautes Etudes en Sciences Sociales (EHESS).
+Denis Cogneau is a professor at the Paris School of economics, and a IRD and EHESS senior research fellow.
 He has a PhD from EHESS and a higher degree in statistics and economics from ENSAE (France).
 His past works deal with the distributive impact of social and economic policies in Sub-Saharan Africa.
 His current research projects have to do with the political economy of colonialism, and the economic development of Africa over the long term.

 .............................................

-Karen Macours is professor at the Paris School of Economics (PSE), and senior researcher (directrice de recherche) at the French National Research Institute for Agriculture, Food and Environment (INRAE).
+Karen Macours is a professor at the Paris School of Economics and a INRAE senior researcher.
 Her research focusses on agricultural productivity and rural poverty reduction in developing countries, impact assessment related to agricultural R&D, the evaluation of programs addressing households’ productive and human capital investments (early childhood, health, nutrition, education) and related measurement and methodological questions.

-She currently serves as the chair of the CGIAR’s Standing Panel on Impact Assessment (SPIA), co-chair of the health sector and board member of JPAL (Abdul Latif Jameel Poverty Action Lab), member of the board of directors of the Feed the Future Innovation Lab for Market Risk and Resilience and of BREAD (Bureau for Research and Economic Analysis of Development), and is an affiliate of CEPR (Center for Economic Policy Research) and EUDN (European Universities Development Network).
+She currently serves as the chair of the CGIAR’s Standing Panel on Impact Assessment, co-chair of the health sector and board member of J-PAL, member of the board of directors of the Feed the Future Innovation Lab for Market Risk and Resilience and of BREAD, and is an affiliate of CEPR and EUDN.

 She is co-editor of the Journal of Development Economics, and associate editor of the American Journal of Agricultural Economics, and co-organizer of the Virtual Development Economics Seminar Series : VDEV/CEPR/BREAD.